Romania king's speech highlights historical split

 He finally returned to Romania in 1992 and only managed to regain his citizenship in 1997 after reformist President Emil Constantinescu took over from former communist Ion Iliescu.

 Michael made several appeals for a restoration of the monarchy in the early 1990s.
-Iliescu deported him on several occasions and even once deployed tanks to prevent him from touring the eastern Balkan country.
+Iliescu deported him on several occasions and even deployed tanks on one occasion to prevent him from touring the eastern Balkan country.

 Born in 1921 in his family's Peles castle in the Carpathian mountains, Michael is a descendant of the German Hohenzollern dynasty and a cousin of Britain's Queen Elizabeth.